History of Western civilization: Late Middle Ages: 1300–1500

 The last centuries of the Middle Ages saw the waging of the Hundred Years' War between England and France.
 The war began in 1337 when the king of France laid claim to English-ruled Gascony in southern France, and the king of England claimed to be the rightful king of France.
 At first, the English conquered half of France and seemed likely to win the war, until the French were rallied by a peasant girl, who would later become a saint, Joan of Arc.
 Although she was captured and executed by the English, the French fought on and won the war in 1453.
 After the war, France gained all of Normandy, excluding the city of Calais, which it gained in 1558.

 Following the Mongols from Central Asia came the Ottoman Turks.
 By 1400 they had captured most of modern-day Turkey and extended their rule into Europe through the Balkans and as far as the Danube, surrounding even the fabled city of Constantinople.
 Finally, in 1453, one of Europe's greatest cities fell to the Turks.
 The Ottomans under the command of Sultan Mehmed II, fought a vastly outnumbered defending army commanded by Emperor Constantine XI – the last "Emperor of the Eastern Roman Empire" – and blasted down the ancient walls with the terrifying new weaponry of the cannon.
 The Ottoman conquests sent refugee Greek scholars westward, contributing to the revival of the West's knowledge of the learning of Classical Antiquity.

 Probably the first clock in Europe was installed in a Milan church in 1335, hinting at the dawning mechanical age.
 By the 14th century, the middle class in Europe had grown in influence and number as the feudal system declined.
 This spurred the growth of towns and cities in the West and improved the economy of Europe.
 This, in turn helped begin a cultural movement in the West known as the Renaissance, which began in Italy.
 Italy was dominated by city-states, many of which were nominally part of the Holy Roman Empire, and were ruled by wealthy aristocrats like the Medicis, or in some cases, by the pope.

 Renaissance and Reformation

-The Renaissance: 14th to 17th century
+The Renaissance: 14th to 17th century (1300-1700 CE)

 The humanist Desiderius Erasmus who wrote In Praise of Folly, one of the most significant works of Renaissance literature.

 The printing press.
 Gutenberg's invention had a great impact on social and political developments.

 Albrecht Dürer was the main artist of the Northern Renaissance.